Logo

 Kakao at Orient Beach

 There are lots of snorkeling trips.
 If you like sailing and small groups, consider Random Wind.
-She sails from Simpson Bay around the western edge of the island to a couple spots on the French side, notably Créole Rock, serving drinks and lunch on an all day voyage.
+She sails from both Simpson Bay and Philipsburg around the island to a couple spots, serving drinks and lunch on an all day voyage.
 The motor cats (Scoobidoo, Lambada, Tango, Bluebeard) also leave from Simpson Bay or Philipsburg and by virtue of a motor, can go all the way to the far side of Anguilla for snorkeling on Prickly Pear, Sandy Island, or Little Bay.
 They are larger and take more passengers, motoring most of the way, but it's still an all day voyage with drinks and lunch included.
-If you just want a few hours of snorkeling on a great reef, consider Créole Rock via Snorkel Trips out of Grand Case Beach Club.
-They will take you out to the rock in a matter of minutes and, if you wish, have a dive master accompany you, pointing out sea creatures that most people miss.
-Afterwards you can have a nice lunch at Sunset Café and a loaf on the beach.
-Another shorter boat ride to a rather nice spot can be had from the Tiki Hut Snorkel Park tour.
-They take you from Great Bay off Philipsburg to Little Bay, about a 15 minute boat ride.
-You arrive at a 80 ft by 20 ft platform with a tiki hut (bar and grill), some sun chairs and umbrellas, and a salt water pool.
-It's anchored in a the middle of a roped off area offering interesting snorkeling.
-You get snorkel gear and instruction and can stay as long as you like.
-Drinks and food are available.

 We have a guidebooks in our bookstore to help you identify your newfound friends, but if you mouse around this photo, you should find 16 fish hiding in the water and an identification quiz (with answers).